vkostyanetsky/Fastimer/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A little console timer to calculate fasting zones.
-I wrote this out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics it accumulates.
+I wrote this one out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics it accumulates.
 I tap on the calendar, it does nothing.
 Geez-Louise!

 It's not that hard, after all, so I just did it on my own.